 20 Pages Posted: 5 Oct 2016 Last revised: 4 Jan 2021

 Date Written: October 4, 2016

-In this article, we examine the degree to which white support for Donald Trump is driven by economic anxiety or racial resentment.
+In this article, we examine the degree to which White support for Donald Trump is driven by economic anxiety or racial resentment.
 Given Donald Trump's rhetoric surrounding racial and ethnic minorities during the 2016 presidential election, it is perplexing that the influence of racial attitudes has been ignored in explaining his electoral success.
-We argue that whites with high levels of racially resentful attitudes should be more likely to support Donald Trump and that racial resentment should be a greater determinant of support for Trump than variables measuring economic anxiety.
-Relying on a logistic regression analysis, we utilize data from the 2016 American National Elections Survey.
-The findings support our expectations: white respondents with high levels of racially resentful attitudes were significantly more likely to indicate support for Donald Trump.
-Additionally, the model demonstrates that racial resentment is a far greater predictor of white support for Donald Trump than measures that capture economic anxiety.
+We argue that Whites with high levels of racially resentful attitudes should be more likely to support Donald Trump and that racial resentment should be a greater determinant of support for Trump than variables measuring economic anxiety.
+Relying on logistic regression analysis, we utilize data from the 2016 American National Elections Survey.
+The findings support our expectations: White respondents with high levels of racially resentful attitudes were significantly more likely to indicate support for Donal Trump.
+Additionally, the model demonstrates that racial resentment is a far greater predictor of White support for Donald Trump than measures that capture economic anxiety.

 Keywords: Racial Resentment, Economic Anxiety, Presidential Elections

 Suggested Citation: Suggested Citation